Dance Director, Instructor

 Elin received the Minnesota Irish Music and Dance Association (IMDA) “Decade of Irish Dance” award in 2019.
 She always enjoys performing in the community; some of her favorite memories are performing annually at the Day of Irish Dance (at the Landmark Center) and at the Irish Fair of Minnesota.

-Elin loves being part of the Rince na Gréine Irish Dance family both as a dancer and a teacher.
+Elin loves returning in the summers to the Rince na Gréine Irish Dance family, both as a dancer and a teacher.

 Yoga Instructor